subvertnormality/mosaic/README.md

 #### Param Slides

 To enable parameter slides for a trig parameter, select the desired parameter and press K3.
 This will activate parameter slides for every trig lock of this type on the channel.
 While enabled, locks will smoothly transition between each other.
 Note that transitions do not transition across song patterns but can wrap within the same pattern if the Param Slide Wrap setting is enabled.
+Use this sparingly as it is resource intensive

 To lock a parameter slide to a specific step: